sendwithus/jobs/web_designer.md

 Sendwithus powers email communication for large online businesses.
 Our system handles thousands of users and more than 15 Million emails every day, ranging from real-time notifications and invoices to personalized marketing campaigns and product updates.
 Our customers include Microsoft, Zillow, DonorsChoose, and Teespring - in fact, we're already one of the top 300 email senders in the world.
 We were part of Y Combinator's W14 batch, have offices in both Victoria and San Francisco, and have raised more than $2.5 Million from some of the top tech investors in the world.

 ### Applying
-If this position sounds like something you want to be a part of, send us a portfolio of your work, an updated resume and a few lines describing who you are and your design process.
+If this position sounds like something you want to be a part of, send us a portfolio of your work, an updated resume and a few lines describing who you are and your design process to jobs@sendwithus.com.

 We look forward to hearing from you!